Lisbon mayor accused of 'boycotting' slavery memorial | Headlines

 The mayor of Lisbon has been accused of "boycotting" Portugal's first memorial to victims of slavery, a long-delayed project in a country still struggling to confront its role in the transatlantic slave trade.
 Proposed over five years ago by Portugal's Association of African Descendants (DJASS), the memorial - which would consist of rows of sugar cane painted black - was meant to be erected at Campo das Cebolas, a central square near Lisbon's Tagus river.

-Carlos Moedas of the center-right was elected mayor in 2021 but the process of erecting the memorial only resumed in September last year.
+Carlos Moedas of the centre right was elected mayor in 2021 but the process of erecting the memorial only resumed in September last year.
 At the time, Moedas' office said approval was still needed from the Directorate-General for Cultural Heritage (DGCP) and Lisbon's parking company (EMEL).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)